 When lunch hour comes around, grabbing a burger can be all too tempting, so we combat our cravings by loading up a big salad with healthful goodies.
 We like to make a salad our oyster, and pile it high with arugula, pomegranate seeds, mandarin wedges, and a lactose free lemon-yogurt dressing; light and yet so filling.
 For a little extra protein we sometimes add grilled chicken, roasted delicata squash or gluten-free pasta to keep us powered up through the afternoon.

 Instead of a loaded burrito for dinner, we opt for some homemade veggie tacos.
 What makes this recipe special and delectable is our homemade cilantro-lime crema, made with Green Valley Creamery lactose free sour cream and yogurt.
 For these succulent, savory tacos we like to use corn tortillas, roasted butternut squash, diced tomatoes, fresh corn, whole black beans, all topped off the crema.
 Simple, flavorful, and extremely easy to make, we hope it’s as big of a hit in your home as it is in ours.

-Eating light after the holidays can sometimes feel hard, especially after coming off big meals and takeout that crept in over the past month.
-We recommend cooking what you’re craving and to put a light spin on it to get you on your way to feeling like a better, lighter, and more healthful self.
+Eating light during the winter especially during these challenging times can sometimes feel hard, but it also helps us feel more hopeful and energetic.
+To make it a little easier to transition to healthier eating, we recommend cooking what you’re craving but putting a light spin on it to get you on your way to feeling like a better, lighter, and more healthful self.